2011 Imola GP2 Asia Series round: Practice and qualifying

 The event was the first GP2 Series round to be held at the Autodromo Enzo e Dino Ferrari since 2006 so race officials added an additional practice session after the usual half an hour worth of running to enable teams and drivers to familiarise themselves with the circuit.
 Lap times improved as drivers enhanced their understanding of the circuit and track conditions changed.
 In the first practice session, Giedo van der Garde was fastest with a lap time of 1 minute, 29.095 seconds, almost three-tenths of a second faster than Mikhail Aleshin in second.
 Fabio Leimer, Jolyon Palmer, Esteban Gutiérrez, Andrea Caldarelli, Valsecchi, Stefano Coletti, Julián Leal and Michael Herck were in positions three through ten.
 Ericsson stopped at Variante Villeneuve turn in the opening minutes and Grosjean went off the track at the following corner soon after.
 Bird set the fastest lap of the second practice session of 1 minute, 28.312 seconds; completing the top ten were Van der Garde, Leimer third, Coletti, Dani Clos, Valsecchi, Max Chilton, Herck, Pål Varhaug and Nathanaël Berthon.
 Grosjean and Ericcson missed the session because their cars were being repaired while Fillipi had mechanical issues.
 Gutiérrez lost control of his car in the closing period at Variante Villeneuve turn and broke his front wing.

 Friday afternoon's qualifying session ran for 30-minutes.
 The session determined the starting order for the first race with the drivers' fastest lap times.
 The pole position winner earned two points in the Drivers' and Teams' Championships.
 Qualifying was held in sunny weather.
 Grosjean clinched his second pole position of the season with a new track series record of 1 minute, 27.067 seconds set in the final seconds.
 He was joined on the grid's front row by Bird who was 0.317 seconds slower and had pole position until Grosjean's lap.
 Herck took what Autosport considered an "impressive" third having also been on pole position with Bianchi fourth fastest.
 Van der Garde in fifth led a close group of runners consisting of Král securing sixth place and Ericsson in seventh.
 Palmer was eighth, Valsecchi ninth and Aleshin tenth.
-Luiz Razia was the fastest driver not to qualify in the top ten and the rest of the field lined up as Caldarelli, Leimer, Oliver Turvey, Gutiérrez, Coletti, Rodolfo González, Chilton, Varhaug and Clos, Fairuz Fauzy, Johnny Cecotto Jr., Charles Pic, Leal, Berthon, and Filipi who was unable to set a timed lap because of a driveshaft problem affecting his car and was forced to start at the back of the field.
+Luiz Razia was the fastest driver not to qualify in the top ten and the rest of the field lined up as Caldarelli, Leimer, Oliver Turvey, Gutiérrez, Coletti, Rodolfo González, Chilton, Varhaug and Clos, Fairuz Fauzy, Johnny Cecotto Jr., Charles Pic, Leal, Berthon, and Filippi who was unable to set a timed lap because of a driveshaft problem affecting his car and was forced to start at the back of the field.
 The session was briefly stopped when bodywork was located in the centre of the track and marshals were dispatched to retrieve it.